Bruce Brammall, 13 December, 2017, Eureka Report

 Sell home, add to super

-Legislation only passed the parliament this month to allow older Australians (over 65) to put up to $300,000 into super when they downsize their homes.
+Legislation only passed the parliament In December to allow older Australians (over 65) to put up to $300,000 into super when they downsize their homes.

 And that’s per person, so it could be $600,000 for a couple.
 To make the contribution, you don’t need to pass the “work test” normally applicable for the over-65s to make a contribution.